serengil/deepface/README.md

 ## Derived applications

 You can use deepface not just for facial recognition tasks.
 It's very common to use DeepFace for entertainment purposes.
-For instance, Celebrity look-alike prediction and Parental look-alike prediction tasks can be done with DeepFace!
+For instance, celebrity look-alike prediction and parental look-alike prediction tasks can be done with DeepFace!

 **Parental Look-Alike Prediction** - [`Vlog`](https://youtu.be/nza4tmi9vhE), [`Tutorial`](https://sefiks.com/2022/12/22/decide-whom-your-child-looks-like-with-facial-recognition-mommy-or-daddy/)